 The Historical Context

 The increased use of isolated or solitary confinement in American prisons began in the late 1970s and early 1980s.
 In a certain sense, it represented a return to a long-discredited practice that the nation had abandoned a century ago.
 As you may know, there was a time in our history when all prisons were operated as solitary confinement units, or nearly so.
-However, as the U.S. Supreme Court noted in an 1890 case, In re Medley, by the end of the 19th century, solitary confinement had already come to be known as an “infamous punishment,” largely because, as the Court acknowledged: “A considerable number of the prisoners [in solitary] fell, after even a short confinement, into a semi-fatuous condition, from which it was next to impossible to arouse them, and others became violently insane; other still, committed suicide, while those who stood the ordeal better were not generally reformed and in most cases did not recover sufficient mental activity to be of any subsequent service to the community.”
+However, as the U.S. Supreme Court noted in an 1890 case, In re Medley, by the end of the 19th century, solitary confinement had already come to be known as an “infamous punishment,” largely because, as the Court acknowledged: “A considerable number of the prisoners [in solitary] fell, after even a short confinement, into a semi-fatuous condition, from which it was next to impossible to arouse them, and others became violently insane; others still, committed suicide, while those who stood the ordeal better were not generally reformed and in most cases did not recover sufficient mental activity to be of any subsequent service to the community.”

 Indeed, the Court’s Medley opinion echoed observations that had been made even earlier by Alexis d’Tocqueville, who concluded that solitary confinement in American prisons “devours [its] victims incessantly and unmercifully” and noted that the “unfortunate creatures who submitted to [it] wasted away,” and by Charles Dickens, who, although himself no stranger to harsh and degrading conditions, termed solitary confinement a “dreadful” punishment that inflicted terrible psychic pain that “none but the sufferers themselves can fathom, and which no man has a right to inflict upon his fellow creatures.”